danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 There are two more variables in the example: `mouseX` and `mouseY`.
 These are changing variables and are subject to the mouse movement to trace the coresponding x and y coordinates.
 If you want to know the mouseX and mouseY exact coordinate position, you may also use `print()` or `console.log` to display the two values in the console area.

-*Figure 2.4: Illustration of variables*//////// check metaphor
+*Figure 2.4: Illustration of variables* [not a locker as it's not open enough]

-Although there are many books use the metaphor of a container to illustrate the concept of variable, the use of lockers[change metaphor] is to convey there is an address for each locker.
+Although it is commonplace to use the metaphor of a container to illustrate the concept of variable, it is important to convey that there is an address for each container (for instance, it is in a particular place on a shelf if you like, and the computer knows it's there).
 Technically speaking, by declaring a variable, it also declares a location/address in which the computer memory can hold the value.
-In short, each variable stores at a block of computer memory which is located inside a physical and concrete memory like RAM.
+In short, each variable is stored in a block of computer memory which is located inside physical and concrete memory like RAM.
 Each block has a identification which is called the memory address so that the computer knows where to store it and retrieve it while the program is run.
-As such, software and hardware is not separable, and it is just we can't able to see the inner micro-working of a computer in handling .
+As such, software and hardware is not separable, and it is just we can't able to see the inner micro-workings of a computer whilst it is handling data.

 ## 2.3.1 Why use variables?
 As you learn to program more complex software, you will know it is very common to use variables to store values and data.
 More importantly, the value of variables can be changed while a program is run in real-time.
 The earlier variables: mouseX and mouseY may serve the purpose of illustrating the point because the coordinate of the mouse will change according to the movement.
 We will also discuss variable again in the next Chapter with the concept of loop and repetition.